I decorated my family room with lots of cozy farmhouse Christmas decor and I can’t wait to share it with you!

 If you’re new here, welcome to Worthing Court!
 Let me show you around our cozy farmhouse style Christmas family room.
 It’s my happy place right about now.
 Over the years, I’ve used traditional Christmas decorations, whimsical decorations and neutral decorations in my family room.
 Those were all well and good and I loved them at the time, but this year, I’ve returned to my Christmas roots!

-My Christmas “roots” lie in traditional red and green – but in an updated farmhouse’ish way.
-Like many of you, I grew up with red and green at Christmas, so my decor this year makes me feel all cozy and fuzzy inside!
+My Christmas “roots” lie in the traditional colour scheme of red and green – but in an updated farmhouse’ish way.
+Like many of you, I grew up with holiday shades of red and green at Christmas, so my decor this year makes me feel all cozy and fuzzy inside!

-My tree is loaded with a variety of ornaments, tartan plaid ribbon, checked ribbon, a white pompom garland and a Nordic sweater garland that I fell in love with (from Kirkland’s).
+My decorated Christmas tree is loaded with a variety of ornaments, tartan plaid ribbon, checked ribbon, a white pompom garland and a Nordic sweater garland that I fell in love with (from Kirkland’s).